 One of the conditions for safe scanning that is typical for VNS devices is to ensure that only local transmit / receive coils are used and that these are not placed over the position of the VNS itself.
-Radiographer may fail to be aware of these conditions or forget during scanning and inadvertently run the scanner body transmit.
+Radiographer may fail to be aware of these conditions or forget during scanning and inadvertently run the scanner using body transmit coil functionality.